 Minutes after landing, it didn’t take long to realize Nashville embraces the whole Music City theme like a big ole’ bear hug.
 It’s also when it clicked something had been missing in my life.
 Music.

 Prerecorded messages from various country musicians welcomed travelers to Nashville.
 Walking out of the secured area toward baggage claim, a musician serenades passengers with a twang on his guitar.
 I spied guitars made by brands as Gibson, Epiphone, and Martin & Co. on display around the baggage carousel.

 I didn’t want to leave; this was too cool for school!
 But I had to jump into a taxi to attend a conference.

 As a teenager, I was miserable like I suppose many others are during that stage of life.
 Music, specifically rock ‘n’ roll and pop, was my salvation.
 It was my happy place that welcomed me with open arms.

 Oh, don’t think I’m musically talented.
 I’m not.
 I attempted to play the clarinet in elementary school and failed miserably, have no rhythm, and can’t carry a tune – just ask the Japanese I sang karaoke with.
+I spent years reading reviews on Instrument Find, one day hoping to play the drums, but I never got round to it.
 Although, I did teach myself a few songs on my sister’s PianoSaurous.
 Even so, music was important.